 Finding my feet as an imperfect mother TPJ offers a mishmash of our daily experiences.
-A safe place of honesty, solace, and support for parents-old and new I want to dispel that lingering grey thought that we are not ‘good enough!’
+A safe place of honesty and support for parents-old and new I want to dispel that lingering grey thought that we are not ‘good enough!’
 Even if it means throwing a soggy nappy and yelling, ‘You can get through this, it’s OK if you are wearing yesterday’s pants’.

 After having Norah I experienced crippling PND.
-The blog is very much still following the ethos and is The Parenting Jungle but like in life, it’s not just about my offspring it’s now about rediscovering me.
+The blog is very much still following the ethos and is The Parenting Jungle but like in life, it’s not just about my welly wearing offspring, it’s now about rediscovering me.
 Hence Jade in The Jungle.
 Lost in the wider wilderness of life in phonics, endless piles of laundry, learning to correctly apply lipstick, dressing for a post-baby body and the dark ‘what the heck am I doing’ times of a thirty-something.
 Shared parenting, separation anxiety, superhero’s and sarcasm still appear regularly.

-How about you check out a couple of our most popular posts include, ‘Running The Other Mother’s Gauntlet’, or ‘Has Anyone Told You That You Are Too Old, Or Too Young To Be A Mum?’, or ‘How I was saved by the Midnight Mother’s club.’
+How about you check out a couple of our most popular posts including, ‘Running The Other Mother’s Gauntlet’, or ‘Has Anyone Told You That You Are Too Old, Or Too Young To Be A Mum?’, or ‘How I was saved by the Midnight Mother’s club.’

 These are my hopeful adventures in motherhood.
 The perfect mother?
 She is fiction.
 Join me for the journey.